hundredrabbits/thebook/north_pacific_logbook.md

 In better news, my ribs are better.
 I can sleep in almost any position, but I must be careful not to strain.
 Lifting heavy objects is still hard, and on some rare occasions I get dull pain.
 All in all, it's better than it was and I am glad.

 Now, we await wind, if it would be so kind as to return to instill a bit of hope in us, some faith in the possibility of making it to land someday.
 I often joke that Pino is a log, when we're not going forward.
 In such times, I feel the log would get to its destination faster.
 Maybe Pino is just tired?
 Steering us from calm to calm to rest its rigging and wings.
-We pushed you hard these past 4 1/2 years, haven't we?
+We pushed you hard haven't we?

 \newpage